Acoustically yours - Exeter's Phoenix announces Acoustica Festival 2010 line-up

 Scott Matthews

 Joseph is due to release his eagerly-anticipated set, "Shoulder To The Wheel", a rather engagingly-crafted foray into the world between strum 'n' surf and folk-roots.
 Matthews is probably still reeling with joy after having Robert Plant sing on his "Elsewhere" album, released last year.
 The small matter of winning an Ivor Novello Award doesn't seem to have phased him either.
-Canadian strum-writer Jon Janes aka The Mountains And The Trees is another highlight on Saturday.
+Canadian strum-writer Jon Janes aka The Mountains and the Trees is another highlight on Saturday.

 Sunday